-(a) The initial reoffering yield has been provided by the Initial Purchaser (hereinafter defined) and represents he initial offering price to the public of a substantial amount of the Bonds for each maturity.
+(a) The initial reoffering yield has been provided by the Initial Purchaser (hereinafter defined) and represents the initial offering price to the public of a substantial amount of the Bonds for each maturity.
 Such initial reoffering yield may subsequently be changed.
 The initial reoffering yields indicated above represent the lower of the yields resulting when priced to maturity or to the first call date.
-Accrued interest from November 1, 2018, is to be added to the price.
+Accrued interest from August 1, 2019, is to be added to the price.